Right, let’s not beat around the bush, Freshers Week is ABSOLUTE carnage.

 So, yeah, it can get pretty intense.

-Worry not though kids, ‘cause we’ve got your back.
-After a quick peruse of our Freshers Week survival guide, what could possibly go wrong?
+Fear not though friends, ‘cause we’ve got your back.
+After a quick browse of our Freshers Week survival guide, what could possibly go wrong?

 Now, while you may be a staunch believer that fancy dress is for people called Sharon who want to seem more fun than they are by slightly looking like a lion, you’ve really got no choice when it comes to Freshers.